gkarakou/systemd-mailify/README.md

 systemd-mailify is a slightly modified, stripped down version of its counterpart systemd-denotify with a minimum set of dependencies.
 Its use is server oriented as opposed to systemd-denotify which is aiming at desktops.
 You can get mail notifications on systemd service failures on a production machine. systemd-mailify is not to be confused with the systemd family of daemons; Its a standalone python program which took half of its name to honour its dependency python-systemd.

-Note: systemd-mailify is not thoroughly tested on live environments.
-You should provide feedback if you can but it worked without problems on ssl enabled mail servers(I tested it with google's smtp and my own smtp without ssl/tls).
-An selinux policy module will also be available later for redhat based distros.
+Note:  An selinux policy module will also be available later for redhat based distros.

 WHY SHOULD I INSTALL IT